 There are several benefits to solar community projects.
 Among them are cost-effectiveness, lower operating costs, and more excellent choices.
 The company has raised $7.2 million in new funding, and Bruce Stewart has played a pivotal role in securing the investment.
 The company plans to use the funds to expand its operations and broaden its product offering aggressively.
 Read on to learn more about community solar and the benefits it provides to its customers.

 Perch Energy’s community solar services platform is built on a unique subscription model.
 Each customer pays for credits generated by the solar project in exchange for a monthly subscription fee.
 This subscription produces $100 worth of solar credits each month, and the utility pays Perch $90 instead of the usual $100.
-In addition, the credits offset the entire monthly electric bill, so the customer saves $10 every month.
+Additionally, the credits offset the entire monthly electric bill, resulting in a $10 monthly savings for the customer.
 And what’s more, subscribers earn credit for every dollar they spend.

 Investor-Owned Utilities

-Utility-led programs will continue to grow in the US, thanks to the strong demand for solar energy and innovative program design.
+Utility-led programs are expected to continue growing in the US, driven by strong demand for solar energy and innovative program design.
 Electric utilities are exploring various paths to bring solar to their customers, including community solar programs.
 Such programs enable customers without sufficient roof space or strong credit ratings to purchase solar power.
 In addition, they provide a low-risk opportunity to build solar assets, which benefits both utilities and consumers.
 Listed below are four reasons why utilities should partner with community solar programs.

 First, Community shared solar projects must have at least ten subscribers, each earning 1,000 kWh per year in net-metered credits.
 Furthermore, the credits can’t exceed any subscriber’s historical average annual consumption.
 Additionally, subscribers with an average monthly peak of 25kW can’t account for 40% of the project’s total credits.
 Thus, it is essential for Community shared solar projects to find an investor-owned utility partner to benefit from federal tax credits.